Skip to Main Content

 • Are you looking for audio files or sheet music? - if yes, choose one of the Naxos databases and browse by composer, time period, and more.

 For your research in both music and education, we have many databases that will provide access to different kinds of information.
-The goal of this video is to introduce you to where you can find many of those resources from the library's database page.
-In particular, this video will demonstrate searching in the database ERIC, a great tool for education research, to find scholarly peer-reviewed articles on a topic.
+The goal of this video is to introduce you to where you can find many of those resources from the library's database page, and how to run database searches to find peer-reviewed sources on your topic.

 Music & Education Databases